 The hostility towards different groups is measured by means of indices which are based on several negative statements.
 The figures below reflect phenomena such as racism and anti-semitism.

-In 2018, the proportion of people hostile to Muslims – i.e. having negative opinions about them – was 11%.
-In order to obtain a more complete picture of the population's attitude towards the group, this hostility index can be compared with the index measuring mistrust of Islam.
-The proportion of people who disapprove of Islam is 29%.
-Consequently, opposition towards religion is three times as high as hostility towards the group (without explicit reference being made to religion or to religious practices of the latter).
+The proportion of the population who disapprove of Islam was 26%.
+Consequently, opposition towards religion is two times as high as hostility towards the group, without explicit reference being made to religion or to religious practices of the latter.
 Compared to previous years, the value of this index has decreased.

-In 2018, the proportion of people hostile to Jewish people was 9% – one percentage point more than in 2016.
+In 2020, the proportion of the population hostile to Jewish people was 8%.
+It is one percentage point less than in 2018.

 These indices combine several statements about the groups.
 This procedure enables opinions to be collected not on the basis of one answer, but on the basis of several.
-In this way, an opinion is only qualified as hostile, racist or anti-Semitic if this tendency can be observed throughout the statements presented to interviewees.
+In this way, an opinion is only qualified as hostile, racist or anti-Semitic if this tendency can be observed throughout the statements.